dmisl/TaskManager/README.md

 # TODO
-- On error from Login(Register)Controller get back and go the current block
+- [ ] On error from Login(Register)Controller get back and go the current block
-- Get information about pet projects policy agreement + add agreement to registration block
+- [ ] Get information about pet projects policy agreement + add agreement to registration block
-- Add cookie that checks if its first entry to firstly open reg block if not login block
+- [ ] Add cookie that checks if its first entry to firstly open reg block if not login block
-- Check errors from controller, cuz it just doesnt work
+- [ ] Check errors from controller, cuz it just doesnt work
-- Localize scripts
+- [ ] Localize scripts
-- Dont forget about date localization for dates (task creation)
+- [ ] Dont forget about date localization for dates (task creation)
-- Check placeholders` localization
+- [ ] Check placeholders` localization
+- [ ] Fix logout in goal show page

 ![Alt text](https://api.centous.com/wp-content/uploads/2023/08/laravelvuejs.png)
 > [!WARNING]